Divorce: Philippines

 Divorce as a means of terminating marriage is illegal for all Filipinos except Filipino Muslims.
 There is only civil annulment after a lengthy legal separation.
 The process is costly and long, and there are many legally married couples in extramarital relations, even without a divorce law.

 Code of Muslim Personal Laws of the Philippines, known as Presidential Decree (PD) No. 1083, Title II- Marriage and Divorce, Chapter 3-Divorce allows for divorce recognized by the state.
 There are two sharia courts in the Philippine judicial system that hear these cases.

 On 27 July 2010, Gabriela Women's Party filed in Congress House Bill No 1799, or the Divorce Bill of the Philippines, as one of many attempts to introduce pro-divorce legislation.
 Senator Pia Cayetano has filed a separate divorce bill in the Senate.
 During that time, the Philippines, along with Malta and the Vatican, are the three most conservative countries on the issue of divorce.
 The bill did not pass any level of legislation because of this.

-In 2013, the divorce bill was refiled, however, did not pass any level of legislation as well.
+In 2013, the divorce bill was refiled, and did not pass any level of legislation as well.

 In a latest attempt, the divorce bill was refiled again in 2017.
 On 22 February 2018, the House of Representatives committee on population and family relations approved a bill seeking to legalize divorce, the first time in Philippine history for such a measure to pass the committee level of legislation.
 The majority of the members of the House of Representatives (lower house of Congress), both majority and minority blocs, are in favor of divorce, however, divorce continues to be a divisive issue in the Senate (upper house of Congress), as stark opposition is present among male senators.

+Early America

+In colonial America, marriage was understood to be for the purpose of reproductive and economic success.
+Divorce was granted if either party was proven to have deceived the other about their financial or reproductive status.

+Impotence as grounds for divorce required physical examination of the husband.
+Women with malformed genitalia would also be examined by a midwife to determine if the malformation was responsible for infertility.

+In the antebellum South, courts were reluctant to divorce white couples.
+Wives were the most likely to ask for divorce, however husbands were more likely to receive one.
+Successful divorces initiated by husbands were often in response to the wife's infidelity with a black man.
+A landmark court case in 1825 set the precedent of prioritizing the raising of white children over the wife's adultery.

+In the 1860s, marriage law changed rapidly as the definition of miscegenation was altered to account for more and different racial categories.
+This sometimes forced the annulment of mixed-race marriages.